 The abstract description should not exceed 2 pages in Springer LNCS format.

 Submissions (as PDF) via e-mail to: email@example.com

-The 10th Symposium and Advanced School in Service-Oriented Computing is directed by leading experts, faculty at well-known universities, and industrial R&D leaders in the field of Service-Oriented Computing (SOC).
+The 13th Symposium and Summer School in Service-Oriented Computing is directed by leading experts, faculty at well-known universities, and industrial R&D leaders in the field of Service-Oriented Computing (SOC).
 All of them have been involved in previous efforts to establish Services Science as a fundamental paradigm for computing and software architecture.